 An introduction to the basic skills of navigation through practical indoor and outdoor exercises.
 Suitable for anyone with limited or no experience of navigating with map and compass.

-- Reading a map
+- Learn how to read a map

-- Estimating distances and time
+- Estimate distances and time

-- Using a compass
+- Gain confidence using a compass

 - 3 nights’ Full Board accommodation

 - The services of an experienced HF Holidays’ trainer

 - Any required transport to and from the route which is provided on activity days

 Situated in Sedbergh, in West Yorkshire’s portion of the famous Dales, at the foot of the Howgill Fells, Thorns Hall offers cosy, country-pile atmosphere amid beautiful rural surroundings.
 Dating from 1535, the small manor house is home to 25 bedrooms as well as wood-panelled public rooms, open fireplaces and a cobbled courtyard that ooze historic charm.
 From every aspect the hills can be seen rising around the house and a short hop takes you from the house to the fells and upland scenery.
 Marvel at the 24 arch Ribblehead Viaduct, climb the distinctive summit of Ingleborough, one of the Three Peaks, explore classic limestone scenery and stop in at one of Appleby’s historic pubs for a well-earned toast.

 Tea & coffee-making facilities, TV, Hairdryer, Toiletries, Wi-Fi